ECO786786/restaurant_orders/README.md

 _Table of top 5 highest spending orders_

 The following analysis presents orders generated the most revenue, an SQL query was executed to aggregate the total spending per order.
-The query grouped the data by order ID and summed the prices of items in each order, ordering the results by the total spend in descending order.
+The query grouped the data by order_id and summed the prices of items in each order, ordering the results by the total_spend in descending order.
 From the results, we find that orders 440, 2075, 1957, 330, and 2675 are the highest paying orders.

 These top 5 orders represent the highest revenue generating transactions for the restaurant.
-Each order has a total spend close to $190 or more, indicating that they likely involved large parties or customers purchasing multiple high priced items.
+Each order has a total spend close to $190 or more, indicating that they likely involved large parties or customers purchasing multiple high-priced items.

 ### 3. View the details of the highest spend order.
 Which specific items were purchased?